PO-LAB/Intelligent-Manufacturing-Systems/Genetic_Algorithm/Genetic_Algorithm.md

 end
 ```

-Calculate selection probability for each chromosome.
+Calculate the selection probability for each chromosome.
 ```matlab
 pk = zeros(population_size,1);  % Record selection probability of offspring population.